What does live-in care entail?

 A live-in carer will need a room of their own, preferably with TV and an internet connection.
 Although they are there to provide round the clock care, they will need breaks and a certain amount of sleep.
 One of the advantages of having elderly care provided in the home is that the carer can be very flexible and arrange their times around your loved one’s needs.
 The carer will also need their basic food and drink and the use of a bathroom.

 Does a live-in care service provide dementia care?

-If your loved one has Alzheimer’s disease or another form of dementia, you will know that one of the hardest things for them to cope with is change.
+If your loved one is living with dementia, you will know that one of the hardest things for them to cope with is change.
 Staying in a familiar place with people they know around them can help someone with dementia to feel safe and less anxious.